ShekharSumanPro/apple-email-checker/README.md

 # Apple Email Checker

-originally made with php but changed to a more powerful python language
+Tool to check the email list registered on Apple or not.
+Originally made with php but changed to a more powerful python language.

 ## Requirement